KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 Members of the church are less likely to use Twitter than Facebook.
 However, Twitter is an option to keep in mind, particularly for reaching the public at large, including identifying people who are more likely to make donations.

-Also, Twitter has a [Faith Playbook](https://media.twitter.com/playbook/faith-organizations) for faith organizations, and religious ads can be occasionally found on Twitter.
+Twitter has a [Faith Playbook](https://media.twitter.com/playbook/faith-organizations) for faith organizations, and religious ads can be occasionally found on Twitter.